 Tutorial

 Below is a set of example scripts showing some of the possible customizations that can be done with pyftpdlib.
-Some of them are included in demo directory of pyftpdlib source distribution.
+Some of them are included in demo directory.

-The script below uses a basic configuration and it’s probably the best starting point to understand how things work.
-It uses the base DummyAuthorizer for adding a bunch of “virtual” users, sets a limit for incoming connections and a range of passive ports.
+This is probably the best starting point to understand how things work.
+We use the base DummyAuthorizer for adding a bunch of virtual users, we set a limit for incoming connections and a range of passive ports.
+See demo/basic_ftpd.py.

 import os